will-wow/result-async/README.md

 });
 ```

-If you only want to check if a call succeeded for failed, try just checking for the presence of "ok" or "error" for a nice readable test:
+If you only want to check if a call succeeded for failed, you can just check for the presence of "ok" or "error".

 ```javascript
 it("should be fine", async () => {